How Long Can a Canadian Citizen Live in Another Country?

 More serious crimes, such as war crimes, crimes against humanity, terrorism, espionage, or other threats to national security, will be dealt with by the Federal Court.
 This also applies to citizens who were a part of a foreign military or another group that was at war against Canada.

 If your citizenship is revoked, an appeal can be made to the Federal Court within 30 days.
-You should contact a citizenship revocation attorney to help with this process because it can be very complex.
+The Law Office of Matthew Jeffery specializes in complex cases such as citizenship revocation.